raseshtongia/GDG_GIT_Workshop/setup_steps.md

 ## Setup Steps
 1. Create a github account using your iet davv email id, if not already.
 Make sure to keep the username in the format "yourfullname-iet", for ex-"harshaltiwari-iet", "tanishqsoni-iet" and update your details in the column 'C' under the [GDG - GIT Workshop](https://docs.google.com/spreadsheets/d/1xldJsRCVMOhjwoF07kv58tbFC7EuKH9imVbZjyIprxY/edit?usp=sharing) sheet.
 If you had already created an account with a different username, that's also okay.
-Just update the sheet accordingly.
+Just update the sheet accordingly. **Note**: Only use your IET DAVV EMAIL to access the above sheet.
+Access on personal gmail accounts won't be granted.
 2. Go to `Settings` -> `Public Profile` and ensure your name and email are set properly.
 Once done, click "Update profile".
 <kbd><img width="1868" height="584" alt="image" src="https://github.com/user-attachments/assets/1592aa63-4bb7-4385-b349-afbf151c78b1" /></kbd>
 3. Create and add ssh keys using this account and add it to your vscode - [Generate and add SSH Keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)